Amber Portwood: ‘Teen Mom’ Star Gets Time With Leah, Fans Criticize Matt Baier

 Amber Portwood canceled her wedding to Matt Baier last year after learning that he had pursued several of her Teen Mom co-stars before dating her.
-Amber had learned that Matt had pursued both Farrah Abraham and Jenelle Evans, but after they both turned him down, he decided to pursue Portwood.
-The two of them met up and they started dating.
+Amber learned that Matt had pursued both Farrah Abraham and Jenelle Evans, but after they both turned him down, he decided to pursue Portwood.
+The two of them met up and started dating.
 But Farrah and Jenelle both wanted her to reconsider the relationship and their marriage, as they didn’t think he was being super honest about his life and how much he knew about Teen Mom.

 According to a new tweet, Amber Portwood is now hinting that she’s focusing on her daughter.
 While she’s still dating Matt, her business and her daughter appear to be her top priorities these days.
-On her social media, Amber is often sharing new pictures of the clothes she’s added to her online show, Forever Haute, and she’s proud of everything she’s been able to do thus far.
+On her social media, Amber is often sharing new pictures of the clothes she’s added to her website Forever Haute, and she’s proud of everything she’s been able to do thus far.
 In addition, Portwood is also spending time with her daughter Leah, who has been living with her father.

 Wearing my Forever Haute make-up line coming soon!!
 So excited to share this with all of you!! www.beforeverhaute.com love????